wely/DevCamp/HOL/node/04-devops-ci/README.md

     ![image](./media/2017-06-30_13_01_00.png)

-1. A new browser tab will open with a splash screen visible:
+1. A new browser tab will open with a splash screen visible.
+It will look similar to this image (it gets updated regularly with new information) and tell you that the app service has been created:

     ![image](./media/2017-06-30_13_02_00.png)